 Red Velvet and White Chocolate Cookies

 If you're a fan of the classic red velvet cake, then you must try these festive red velvet white chocolate cookies!
-Soft, chewy red tinted cookies stuffed with lots of creamy white chocolate chunks.
+Soft, chewy red hued cookies stuffed with lots of creamy white chocolate chunks.

 Ingredients